NexGen Academy

 Picture

 • This is an introductory Physics course with hands-on labs.
-The course covers classical Newtonian mechanics, rotational motion, mechanical waves & sound, periodic motion, electrostatics, and DC circuits.
+The course covers classical Newtonian mechanics, rotational motion, mechanical waves & sound, periodic motion, electrostatics, circuits, and relativity.
 The AP® version of the class requires additional work and lab analyses beyond the ‘regular’ class.

 • Supplies: You will need safety glasses for a few of the labs.
 I will provide lab coats and gloves when needed.